Merri/settlers2/src/pages/2014/09/map-for-download/index.md

 ---
-title: "Map for download"
+title: 'Map for download'
-publishDate: "2014-09-09"
+description: Map Generator map you can check out.
+pubDate: 2014-09-09
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
+    - maps
-  - "tools"
+    - tools
 ---

 Just to display some of the invisible progress of the past days: more texturing features on Greenland maps.